 If you’ve ever played the original game, you may have noticed that the game developers drew inspiration from real-life artworks and artefacts, such as the Toltec pillars at Tula in Mexico, the Gayer-Anderson cat statue, and the Chimú bird motifs that adorn the adobe walls of buildings at Chan Chan in Peru.
-This time around, we’ll be looking at the walls of a pool seen at the start of the Palace Midas level, which appears to be modelled on the famous Minoan Dolphin Fresco found on the Greek island of Crete.
+This time around, we’ll be looking at the walls of a pool seen in Palace Midas, which reminds me of the famous Minoan Dolphin Fresco found on Crete.

 Crete was one of the major cultural centres of the Eastern Mediterranean during the Bronze Age and was home to Knossos, the political and ceremonial centre of the Minoan civilisation.
-The site, which covers an area of almost 20,000 square metres, was excavated by the archaeologist Sir Arthur Evans and his team in the early 20th century.
-The Minoans were a primarily mercantile and seafaring people who established trade links with mainland Greece, Anatolia, Cyprus, Canaan, and Egypt, and set up colonies on the nearby islands of Santorini (also known as Thera) and Rhodes.
+The site covers an area of almost 20,000 square metres and was excavated by the archaeologist Sir Arthur Evans and his team in the early 20th century.
+The Minoans were a primarily mercantile and seafaring people who established trade links with mainland Greece, Anatolia, Cyprus, Canaan, and Egypt, and set up colonies on the nearby islands of Santorini (Thera) and Rhodes.
 Their extensive trade network encouraged cultural exchange and this is evident in their art.

-The Minoans adopted the colour conventions used in Ancient Egyptian art (e.g. men were painted in red, women in white) as well as certain Egyptian motifs (e.g. lotus flowers, papyrus reeds).
-Even human figures and animals were usually drawn in profile.
+The Minoans adopted the colour conventions used in Ancient Egyptian art, with men being painted in red and women in white.
+They also used certain Egyptian motifs, like lotus flowers and papyrus reeds.
+Even their human figures and animals were usually drawn in profile.
 However, in contrast to the Egyptians’ highly conventionalised art style, Minoan art is characterised by its vigorous naturalistic style and fluid, graceful forms.

 Whether the dolphin fresco was designed to appease a temperamental god or was for purely decorative purposes, it’s hard to deny it’s one of the most stunning works of Minoan art found at Knossos.
 Visitors to Knossos will find a replica of the fresco displayed over a doorway in the east wing of the palace.

-The original fresco, which is now housed in the Heraklion Archaeological Museum, is actually a reconstruction.
+The original fresco is now housed in the Heraklion Archaeological Museum and is actually a reconstruction.
 Piet de Jong, the artist and architect hired by Evans to assist in the recording and reconstruction of the palace at Knossos, was able to recreate the fresco based on a few fragments of painted plaster.

-It’s quite possible that de Jong may have taken some artistic license when he reconstructed this and other frescos.
+It’s possible that de Jong may have taken some artistic license when he reconstructed this and other frescos from the Knossos palace.
 There is also some debate as to where the original fresco would have been.
-Although de Jong and Evans believed it once adorned the wall of the Queen’s Megaron, it may actually have been part of a decorated floor in an upper level chamber and that it had fallen through the ceiling when the palace was destroyed after the Mycenaean takeover of the island.
+Evans and de Jong believed that it once adorned the wall of the Queen’s Megaron, but it may actually have been part of a decorated floor in an upper level chamber that had fallen through the ceiling when the palace was destroyed following the Mycenaean takeover of the island.

-One thing is for certain, though.
-If I were as rich as Ms Croft, I’d call in the painters and have my bathroom redecorated in Minoan marine style, dolphins and all…
+But one thing is for certain.
+If I were as rich as Ms Croft, I’d call in the painters and have my bathroom redecorated in the Minoan marine style, dolphins and all.

 Sources & Further Reading: